One-shot learning and behavioral eligibility traces in sequential decision making: Results

 \subsection{Estimation of the time scale of the behavioral eligibility trace using Reinforcement Learning Models}

 Given the behavioral and physiological evidence for RL 'with eligibility trace', we wondered whether our findings are consistent with earlier studies \citep{Daw11, Tartaglia17, Bogacz07b} where several variants of reinforcement learning algorithms were fitted to the experimental data.
 We considered algorithms with and (for comparison) without eligibility trace.
 Eligibility traces $e_n(s,a)$ can be modeled as a memory of past state-action pairs $(s,a)$ in an episode.
+At the beginning of each episode all twelve eligibility trace values (two actions for each of the six decision states) were set to $e_n(s,a)=0$.
 At each discrete time step $n$, the eligibility of the current state-action pair was set to 1, while that of all others decayed by a factor $\gamma\lambda$ according to \citep{Singh96}

-The parameter $\gamma \in [0,1]$ exponentially discounts a distal reward, as commonly described in neuroeconomics \citep{Glimcher13} and machine learning \cite{Sutton18}, and $\lambda \in [0,1]$ controls the decay of the eligibility trace, where the limit case $\lambda =0$ can be interpreted as no memory (no eligibility trace).
-At the beginning of each episode all twelve eligibility trace values (two actions for each of the six decision states) were set to $e_n(s,a)=0$.